ntamas/cl1/doc/cytoscape/index.rst

 Advanced parameters
 ^^^^^^^^^^^^^^^^^^^

+If you do not see these parameters in the `control panel`_, click on the **Advanced parameters** label to expand the container holding them.

+**Node penalty**
+    Penalty value corresponding to each node.
+When you set this option to a specific value *x*, Cluster ONE will assume that each node has an extra boundary weight of *x* when it considers the addition of the node to a cluster (see [1]_ for more details).
+It can be used to model the possibility of uncharted connections for each node, so nodes with only a single weak connection to a cluster will not be added to the cluster as the penalty value will outweigh the benefits of adding the node.
+The default penalty value is 2.

 **Merging method** and **Overlap threshold**
     After an initial set of clusters are found, Cluster ONE tries to